Black Mass-2015

 To summarize, the story is convoluted and impossible to follow.

-I also found the relationship between Cooper and young daughter Murphy incredibly saccharine and screamed of Hollywood schmaltz.
+I also found the relationship between Cooper and his young daughter Murphy incredibly saccharine and screamed of Hollywood schmaltz.

-To be fair, McConaughey was given and succeeded in delivering, one great crying scene.
+McConaughey was given and succeeded in delivering, one great crying scene.

 Visually speaking, Interstellar has some similarities to the 1968 epic 2001: A Space Odyssey.
 Grandiose, artistic, experimental, and epic along with the obvious space theme allow the two films to be compared.